Not everyone has the option of low-carbon transport, but a lot of us do, and more of us could take these opportunities.

 Why not be a bike buddy?
 If you learn to fix your bike, then offer to run a bike-fixing skill share at lunchtime at work - you’ll help cement your learning, and help others learn too (they might even teach you a thing or two).
 You can also offer to help plan routes with friends and colleagues, and go out on a few group rides to help build confidence.

 If bike parking’s a problem where you live or work, see if you could get a bikehanger or a similar shared locker installed near by.
-If you suggest a new location on the cyclehoop site, they’ll share that information will be shared with the council.
+If you suggest a new location on the cyclehoop site, they’ll share that information with the council.

 If your colleagues fly for work a lot, see if you can encourage your office to invest in video conferencing systems so everyone can cut down on how much they travel, and have a policy of taking the train whenever possible.
 At the very least, avoid flying first class - it can quadruple your emissions compared to an economy ticket.